bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - Using props `responsive` and `fixed` together will **not** work as expected.
-Fixed table layout uses the first row (table header in this case) to compute the width required by each column (and the overall table width) to fit within the width of the parent container &mdash; without taking cells in the `<tbody>` into consideration &mdash; resulting in table that may not be resposive.
+Fixed table layout uses the first row (table header in this case) to compute the width required by each column (and the overall table width) to fit within the width of the parent container &mdash; without taking cells in the `<tbody>` into consideration &mdash; resulting in table that may not be responsive.
   To get around this limitation, you would need to specify widths for the columns (or certain columns) via one of the following methods:
   - Use `<col>` elements within the [`table-colgroup` slot](#table-colgroup) that have widths set (e.g. `<col style="width: 20rem">`), or
   - Wrap header cells in `<div>` elements, via the use of